Signal vs WhatsApp: Comparing Privacy Features for User Protection

 Round 3.
 Data collection

-Every application you’re using collects some information about you.
-Usually, it includes your name, phone number, profile pictures, contacts, messages, usage habits, and more.
-But apps adopt this data differently, which is usually mentioned in their Privacy Policy.
-And the Signal vs. WhatsApp data collection approaches vary significantly.
+Every app you use collects some info about you.
+Usually it’s your name, phone number, profile pictures, contacts, messages, usage habits, etc. But apps collect this data differently which is usually mentioned in their Privacy Policy.
+And the Signal vs WhatsApp data collection approaches are quite different.

-Signal is a non-profit organization, which means that the company doesn’t benefit from your private details.
+Signal is a non-profit organization, so the company doesn’t benefit from your private data.
 The only thing the app needs is your phone number to verify your device.
+Signal doesn’t collect any additional personal info beyond phone numbers for registration.
+Signal stores messages only on your device, not on its servers which enhances privacy and limits exposure to data breaches.

-In contrast, WhatsApp’s Privacy Policy claims that the app collects customer data to improve the services provided by Meta.
-It means that your details can be used for other applications and even shared with third-party services (which is a significant red flag in terms of digital privacy).
-So, comparing the amounts of data collected by Signal vs. WhatsApp, the advantage is clearly on Signal’s side.
+WhatsApp app’s Privacy Policy claims that the app collects customer data to improve the services provided by Meta.
+WhatsApp app collects and stores more user data, including metadata, contacts and usage info.
+This data is stored on Meta’s servers and can be used for other apps and even shared with third-party services (which is a big red flag for digital privacy).
+Storing user data on company servers increases the risk of unauthorized access and privacy concerns.
+So, comparing the amount of data collected by Signal vs WhatsApp, the advantage is clearly on Signal’s side.

 🏆 Who wins: Signal